cdmckinley/cdmckinley/README.md

 # Hello there 👋
-My GitHub profiel is a work in progress 😁
+My GitHub profile is a work in progress 😁

 ### *Live long and prosper* 🖖